The Truth about Running a Business with your BFF

 I’d say out of the 2 of us, I’m definitely the more “logistical” gal.
 How are we going to get things done?
 How can we make a to-do list to get our task completed?
 I like to make a gameplan and figure out how we can execute it most effectively.

 As much as I enjoy writing a to-do list and chatting about the business side of things, I would say my strengths are on the creative side.
-I take care of all of the mood boards, graphics, and design heavy tasks.
+I take care of all of the mood boards (how we make ours in this post), graphics, and design-heavy tasks.
 Like Casey mentioned we both photograph our own projects, but if we’re together shooting something, I am behind the camera and the one editing the photos.
 I love learning more about photography and trying to get better at it since starting the blog.
 I also brainstorm new creative ideas or initiatives (like blog week!) and then Casey’s logistical mind takes over and helps us make these ideas a reality.

 Do you recommend everyone blogs with a buddy?